 COLLABORATING WITH OUR PARTNERS TO IDENTIFY INNOVATIVE BUILDING TECHNIQUES AND DELIVER THE HOMES OF THE FUTURE

-We are collaborating with peers, policy makers and with membership organisations including:
+We continue to believe in the importance of advocacy, particularly considering the challenges that this decade brings for our sector.
+Therefore we are collaborating with peers, policy makers and with membership organisations including:

-- HBF – on their National Technical and Sustainability Committee, the Tall Building and Waste Groups and the Future Homes Standard Group;
+- HBF – on their National Technical and Sustainability Committee, the Tall Building and Waste Groups and the Future Homes Standards Group;

-- NHBC – on their Construction Quality and Expert Panels, and the Standards Committee;
+- NHBC – on their Construction Quality and Foundation Expert Panels, and the Standards Committee;

 - SCSS – on their Homes, Horizons and Offsite Groups;